NAIST-SE/CodeHash/README.md

 ## Analyzing files

-Another main class `FileCodeHash` accepts file names (or directory names) and an option `-minhash`.
+Another main class `FileCodeHash` accepts file names (or directory names).
-The main class reports hash values for each file with file names in addition to SHA-1 hash, code hash, and minhash (optional).
+The main class reports hash values for each file with file names in addition to SHA-1 hash, code hash, and minhash.

 The following command line is an example to compute minhash values for source files in `src` directory.

->        java -classpath CodeHash.jar jp.naist.se.codehash.FileCodeHash -minhash src
+>        java -classpath CodeHash.jar jp.naist.se.codehash.FileCodeHash src

 ## Output Format